Railroads have quite a history in New England.

 We loaded that thing up.

-You know, we had four of us on t and put a board across the front and we had a bucket on each side with all the tools in.
+You know, we had four of us on there and put a board across the front and we had a bucket on each side with all the tools in.

-It sat my daughter on the board in the middle and the front bumper up there, and the five of us went down the.
+It sat my daughter on the board in the middle and the front bumper up there, and the five of us went down the tracks.

-We kind of looked like the old C back in the day.
+We kind of looked like the old Clampits back in the day.

 Human engines move the bikes in two directions south on a 2.4 mile round trip.